How do you step up your working wardrobe when you want to be considered for a promotion or raise? Reader U wonders for her business casual office…

 We’ve talked about how to look professional in a laid-back office, how to transition your wardrobe from a very conservative workplace to a more casual office, as well as how to look professional without being overdressed, but we haven’t talked, directly, about how to step up your wardrobe when you want to be seen as more managerial.
 I’m particularly interested to hear what the readers say here.
 For my own $.02, this is how I would approach it:

 – If you feel weird ditching jeans entirely, wear structured denim pieces instead.
 If you feel too “dressy” not wearing jeans, try adding a chambray or denim fitted top with trousers.
-Alternately, I’ve had fitted denim jackets that I’ve worn to death on top of sheath dresses, such as this one from 9 & Co., available at JC Penney for $50.
+Alternately, I’ve had fitted denim jackets that I’ve worn to death on top of sheath dresses, such as these budget blazers.

 – Wear a watch.
 There are a million little things you can do to seem more professional, but I think adding a watch (even an inexpensive one) is a great outward way of showing you’re responsible.
 As a bonus, it avoids that awkward moment where you need to fumble in your purse for your cell phone if someone asks the time.

-Readers, how do you step up your outfits when you’re hoping for a promotion or raise — particularly in a business casual office?
+Readers, how do you step up your working wardrobe when you’re hoping for a promotion or raise — particularly in a business casual office?